jehna/maso/README.md

 #### Example 2

-NPM reports a vulnerability in your web server's version and declines to approve any pull requests before the issue is fixed.
+NPM reports a vulnerability in your web server's version, so sadistic CI declines to approve any pull requests before the issue is fixed.

 Leverage this and raise a big, red blocker flag in the project tool of your choosing.
 Communicate clearly that the build system prevents any other changes